-ERGO Life Insurance SE is presenting the Solvency and Financial Condition Report (SFCR) for the third time.
+ERGO Life Insurance SE is presenting the Solvency and Financial Condition Report (SFCR) for the second time.
 This report is part of the qualitative (narrative) reporting system that insurance companies must prepare in the course of Solvency II.
 The report on Solvency and Financial Position is open to the public and is published annually.
 Its content structure and the information to be reported are laid down in supervisory law, for example in Commission Delegate's Regulation (EU) 2015/35 of 10 October 2014.

-ERGO Life Insurance SE operates in all Baltic countries with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
-With a premium income of EUR 70,7 million ERGO maintained the fifth position in the Lithuanian and the fourth position in the Baltic life insurance market.
+ERGO Life Insurance SE operates in all Baltic countries with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia and Lithuania.
+With a premium income of EUR 65 million ERGO maintained the fifth position in the Lithuanian and the fourth position in the Baltic life insurance market.
 The company's material lines of business are Life insurance and Health Insurance.
-In 2018, the result from investment activities of ERGO Life Insurance SE was profit of EUR 5,9 million which results in return of 2,1% on financial investments.
+In 2017, the result from investment activities of ERGO Life Insurance SE was profit of EUR 6,4 million which results in return of 2,6% on financial investments.
 There have not been any significant business or other events over the reporting period that have a material impact on ERGO (chapter A Business and Performance).

 Solvency II provides insurance companies with numerous guidelines for their governance system.
 Our company has continued to develop its extensive and appropriate governance system.
 In this respect, it has paid particular attention to the reliability and suitability of the persons managing the company ("fit and proper") as well as to the appropriate control of the outsourced functions.
 The four key functions, which we report in detail (Chapter B Governance System), have a particularly important role.
-In 2018 the company run the review of its governance system.
-Based on the conclusions, changes to the company's governance system were implemented during year 2018, including changes in Management Board, however changes in other organisational structures are still under implementation and planned to be finalised in 2019.
+In 2017 the company initiated the review of its governance system and based on conclusions will make amendments into the system, organization and structures during year 2018, including changes in Management Board and Supervisory Board.

 Our company is always in a position to manage the risks involved.
-This is demonstrated by the implementation of sound risk management (chapter C Risk Profile).
+This is demonstrated by the implementation of sound risk management.
+In 2017 ERGO has elaborated a system of Key Risk Indicators that ensures early recognition of risks and prepares proposals for suitable countermeasures. (chapter C Risk Profile).